R3Dx-creative/clip-ranking/README.md

 A system for game clips in closed friend community.

-It notify game clips, aggregate reactions on them, classify and concatenate them.
+It notify new game clips, aggregate reactions on them, classify and concatenate them.

-Also, users can set their ways.
+Also, users can implement particular ways to do.

-It is in develop yet.
+This system is in develop yet.

 # Features